-Since the transfer of catechins to the brain parenchyma is restricted by the BBB, the amount of catechins in the brain is considered to be lower than in the periphery.
+Since the transfer of catechins to the brain parenchyma is restricted by the BBB, the amount of catechins in the brain is considered to be lower than that in the periphery.
 The concentration-dependent effect of green tea catechins on cognitive function was observed in mice, but it was suggested that a daily intake of 1 mg/kg or more of green tea catechins suppresses age-related cognitive decline [41].
 Epidemiological studies have also reported that a daily intake of one or several cups of green tea reduces the risk of dementia [3,4,42-44].
-The elution of catechins into water is temperature dependent and they are stable in hot water.
 The quantity of catechins contained in green tea is generally around 70 mg/100 mL when eluted with hot water from tea leaves, and 30-50 mg/100 mL in commercially available bottles of green tea.
-Based on the BBB permeability of catechins, as discussed in Section 2.4, the concentration of EGCG and its degradation products will presumably promote the differentiation of nerve cells when several cups of green tea, or approximately one bottle of catechins, are consume per day.
+Based on the BBB permeability of catechins, as discussed in Section 2.4, the concentration of EGCG and its degradation products will presumably promote the differentiation of nerve cells when several cups of green tea, or approximately one bottle of catechins, are consumed.
 This may reduce the age-related decline in cognitive function.

-We hypothesize that by drinking a few cups of green tea every day, both EGCG and its degradation products may be taken up in the brain and activate nerve cells, as summarized below and in Fig. 4.
+We hypothesize that by drinking a few cups of green tea every day, both EGCG and its degradation products may be taken up in the brain and activate nerve cells, as shown below and in Figure 4.

-- 1. Two to three hours after ingesting green tea, a very small amount of EGCG is taken up from the small intestine and enters the brain parenchyma through the blood-stream. - 2.
-The incorporated EGCG activates nerve cells by enhancing IEG expression and promoting cell differentiation.
-After this, EGCG is excreted. - 3.
-On the other hand, in the large intestine, most EGCG is decomposed from EGC into valerolactones, such as EGC-M5, by the intestinal microbiota over a period of 8 h. - 4.
+- 1. Two to three hours after ingesting green tea, a very small amount of EGCG is taken up from the small intestine and enters the brain parenchyma through the bloodstream. - 2.
+The incorporated EGCG activates the nerve cells by enhancing IEG expression and promoting cell differentiation.
+After this, the EGCG is excreted. - 3.
+On the other hand, in the large intestine, most of the EGCG is decomposed from EGC into valerolactones, such as EGC-M5, by the intestinal microbiota over a period of 8 h. - 4.
 The resulting EGC-M5 (and other decomposed products) is taken up from the large intestine. - 5.
-EGC-M5 and its conjugates are delivered to the brain via systemic circulation. - 6.
-Nerve cells are reactivated.
+EGC-M5 and its conjugates are delivered to the brain via systematic circulation. - 6.
+Nerve cells are reactivated again.